virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/monitoring-usage-and-behavior.md

 ---
 title: Monitoring Usage and Behavior
 author: clone95
-description: This guide introduces you to the best practices of monitoring Machine Learning models in production, and ensure that they behave as expected.
+description: This guide introduces you to the best practices of monitoring Machine Learning models in production, and ensuring that they behave as expected.
 ---

 # Index